 increasing dosages of one vitamin may decrease absorption of another.

-is a B complex vitamin that your body needs for protein, fat and
+Niacin is a B complex vitamin that your body needs for

-carbohydrate metabolism.
-When taken in large amounts of more than 1,000
+protein, fat and carbohydrate metabolism.
+When taken in large amounts of more

-milligrams a day, the vitamin also lowers elevated blood cholesterol
+than 1,000 milligrams a day, the vitamin also lowers elevated blood

-levels.
-There are two forms of this vitamin, niacin and niacinamide,
+cholesterol levels.
+There are two forms of this vitamin, niacin and

-but only niacin has the cholesterol-lowering effect.
-Niacin also has a
+niacinamide, but only niacin has the cholesterol-lowering effect.
+Niacin also

 consult your doctor for medical advice and treatment before starting any